-Structures (shown usually with a church icon on map) are cities, often coming with different installations such as fortifications, ports and airport.
-To see more details you can either right-click directly on the structure icon on the map, or find the structure name inside the inspector window (see previous 4.1g) and select the Structures tab in it to access them
+Structures (shown usually with a church icon on map) are cities, often coming with different installations such as fortifications and ports.
+To see more details you can either right-click directly on the structure icon on the map, or find the structure name inside the inspector window (see previous 4.1g) and select the Structures tab in it to access them.

-When opened, the Structure details window (Illustration 4.1h below) shows different data, such as its name and a photo or illustration of it 1, the fortification icon and quality (or level) 2, ownership and other installations such as port (anchor symbol) or airport (plane symbol) on the right-hand side 3, and units located inside the structure, sorted by domain type (land 4, naval and air 5).
-Fortified structures can be besieged (See section XX on Sieges).
+When opened, the Structure details window (Illustration 4.1h below) shows different data, such as its name and a photo or illustration of it 1, the fortification icon and quality (or level) 2, ownership and other installations such as port (anchor symbol) on the right-hand side 3, and units located inside the structure, sorted by domain type (land 4 or naval 5).
+Fortified structures can be besieged or assaulted (See section XX on Assaults and Sieges).